Different Types Of Traders

 The Federal Reserve coined the term “pattern day trader” (PDT) in connection with its margin lending rules (Reg T) on the purchase of securities on margin.
 The default margin for a retail account is 2:1.
 Day traders are allowed up to 4:1 intraday leverage providing they have a PDT account with a minimum securities account size of $25,000.
 Many PDT accounts never rise to the level of trader tax status.

 Many traders who can’t meet the PDT minimum account size for securities are attracted to opportunities with proprietary trading firms, who are known to offer traders far greater leverage in return for low deposits or upfront payments.
 Prop firms invite traders to join their company in one of two ways.
 Some prop trading firms register as non-customer broker/dealers, and regulators prefer they admit prop traders as LLC members of the firm.
 These LLC-member traders receive an annual Schedule K-1 with their allocation of net trading gains.
 Other prop firms are inter-connected with an education business.
-After paying for teaching and passing tests, these companies may invite graduates to become independent-contractor traders earning non-employee compensation reported on an annual tax Form 1099-Misc.
+After paying for teaching and passing tests, these companies may invite graduates to become independent-contractor (IC) traders earning non-employee compensation reported on an annual tax Form 1099-Misc.
+Both types of prop traders are eligible for the new 20% QBI deduction on pass-throughs; an IC prop trader has ordinary income, and an LLC member may receive a share of Section 475 ordinary income.
+QBI excludes capital gains.
 (Read Proprietary Trading in our Trader Tax Center.)

 Investment management is when you trade money belonging to investors.
 As you can imagine, handling other people’s money is serious business, and there is a vast body of investor-protection law and regulation on securities, commodities futures, and forex.
 The investment manager may need various licenses and to register with the regulator in charge.
 (Read Investment Management Services for more information about regulation.)
 Investment managers handle two types of investors: separately managed accounts (SMAs) and hedge funds (or commodity or forex pools).
 In an SMA, the client maintains a customer account, granting trading power to the investment manager.
 In a hedge fund, the investor pools his money for an equity interest in the fund, receiving an annual Schedule K-1 for his allocation of income and expense.
+Investors in hedge funds may be eligible for the new 20% QBI deduction in pass-throughs if the fund has TTS and Section 475 or 988 ordinary income.
 (Read Investment Management in our Trader Tax Center.)

 We offer professional services to all these different types of traders.